At what level can you choose courses?

 - Faculty of Science

 General entry requirements for all exchange and guest students

 - be nominated from your home university as part of our exchange agreement if you wish to be an exchange student.

 - for bachelor level courses at faculty of Humanities and faculty of Business & Social Sciences, you must have completed at least one year of studies (i.e. 60 ECTS).

 - for engineering and science courses, you must have completed what compares to min. two years of studies within relevant engineering or natural science studies (i.e. 120 ECTS).

 - for master level courses, you must have completed what compares to three years of university studies within a relevant study programme (i.e. 180 ECTS).

 - meet the entry requirements of the courses you wish to follow.
 For more information on possible specific entry requirements, check the relevant courses or course programmes.

 - You must have English skills compared to the Danish B level in English if you come to follow courses in English.

-- Exchange students can document it as described below or by way of our language requirement form or by way of their secondary school leaving certificate (min.
+- Exchange students can document it by way of our language requirement form or by way of their secondary school leaving certificate (min.
 210 hours at high school level) or an IELTS score of min 6.5. or a TOEFL of min 575/230/88.